SimonCariou/SimonCariou/README.md

 I really enjoy developping funny stuff as little side projects as an example: my personal robotic assistant that shuts off and turns on the lights in my appartment and others that you can find on my Github.

-Besides Computer Science, I love photography editing and GoPro video montage and I've been play electric/acoustic guitar for the past 20+ years 🎸
+Besides Computer and Data Science, I love photography editing and GoPro video montage and I've been play electric/acoustic guitar for the past 20+ years 🎸

 **A bit more about me:**

-- 🌱 I’m currently in training to be a Data Engineer and developing a react-native app with Firebase as a BaaS as a side project.
+- 🌱 I am a Data Engineer.
 - 💬 Ask me about anything, I am happy to help out!
 - 📫 How to reach me: simon.cariou@epfedu.fr
 - 📝 [Resume](https://github.com/SimonCariou/SimonCariou/blob/main/Resume%20Simon%20Cariou2.pdf)